 Lodgements & Withdrawals

 Lodgements can be made by cash, cheque (payable to account holder of Downpatrick Credit Union), bank transfer, card payment or standing order.
+Please be aware we cannot accept coins on a Saturday as we do not have the facility to change them.

 Withdrawals can be in the form of cash, cheque or bank transfer.
 A member who has no loan can withdraw part/all savings in the credit union during office hours.
 When a member has been issued a loan in excess of their shares, these shares are held as security.
 Therefore, the only shares that can be withdrawn are those saved after the issue of the loan providing the loan is not in arrears.
 If you choose to withdraw your shares.